IFE-ENSL/PadManager/README.md

 2) Installing the Standard Edition
 ----------------------------------

-When it comes to installing the Symfony Standard Edition, you have the following options.

-### Use Composer (*recommended*)
+Use Composer (*recommended*)

-As Symfony uses [Composer][2] to manage its dependencies, the recommended way to create a new project is to use it.
+As Symfony uses Composer to manage its dependencies, the recommended way to create a new project is to use it.

 If you don't have Composer yet, download it following the instructions on